At a Glance

 ✨Understand the Role

 Make sure you thoroughly understand the responsibilities of a Litigation Nurse.
-Familiarise yourself with tasks like record reviews and drafting allegations of Breach of Duty, as well as the importance of analysing expert records.
+Familiarise yourself with the key tasks such as record reviews and drafting allegations of Breach of Duty, so you can discuss how your experience aligns with these requirements.

 ✨Showcase Your Nursing Background

 Highlight your nursing qualifications and NMC registration during the interview.
-Be prepared to discuss how your clinical experience can contribute to the legal aspects of the role.
+Be prepared to discuss how your clinical experience can contribute to the legal aspects of the role, especially in understanding patient health conditions.

 ✨Prepare for Scenario Questions